 You might sell a terrific product.
 Maybe you do a great job of marketing it.
 Perhaps your reviews are all five stars.
 However, if your third-party logistics operation doesn’t run smoothly, your eCommerce business can’t thrive.

-Choosing a 3PL provider is like finding a new business partner.
+Choosing a 3PL service is like finding a new business partner.
 The eCommerce 3PL company you pick can make – or break – your eCommerce business.
 It’s critical to find a fulfillment company that offers the services you need.

 Fulfillment is one of the most important components of any online retail business.
 You must provide the quick turnaround and fast delivery that eCommerce customers demand.
 Otherwise, you’ll lose sales.
 Yet, eCommerce predictions for 2019 show that one of the biggest challenges for most eCommerce businesses will be managing the cost of shipping.

 Here are 16 questions to ask each 3PL provider before you sign a contract.